matt12117/cowboy-update/README.md

 Uses Arch-update, paru -Sua, and flatpak update in a wrap.
 Returns a terminal confirmation and notifcation for success or errors.

-Give Cowboy.sh and .desktop executable permissions.
+Give Cowboy .sh and .desktop executable permissions.
+Place Cowboy shell script in correct location
-Place Cowboy .sh and .desktop in correct folders.
+Edit .desktop in txt to point to shell script and add ICON location Place .desktop in correct location.
 Copy executable for your placement.
 Launch from executable or run cowboy in your terminal